DanielGriffiths1182/javascript-codewars-archive/README.md

 - 17 Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.

+- 18 Simple, remove the spaces from the string, then return the resultant string.